ritshkr1/task-forge/README.md

 ## Working on Currently: 20 Nov
 * Edit a task inline or open it in a modal for full details.
 * Highlight the target column while dragging to show exactly where the task will drop.[Done]
-* Show live task counts in each column header.[Done]
+* Show live task counts in each column header.[Done] Fixed again as added quick to add tasks[Done]
 * Add new tasks quickly using a simple input at the bottom of each column.[Done]

 ## Core Features (Easy / Foundation)**